 SBA 7(a) Loan Programs

 If you’re looking for a Small Business Administration loan to buy or refinance commercial real estate the popular SBA 7(a) loan could be for you.
-In conjunction with a commercial real estate loan request, using funds for working capital, machinery and equipment and furniture and fixtures may be considered by LCC.
+In conjunction with a commercial real estate loan request, using funds for working capital, machinery, equipment, furniture, and fixtures may be considered by LCC.
 You’ll need a 1st Deed of Trust/Mortgage on commercial real estate and to meet SBA qualifications such as having a maximum Loan to Value of 90% depending on your property type.

 Key features of this program include: